 NOTE: All SSA mail goes to the FSP address on the MBR.
 This includes the annual Foreign Enforcement Questionnaire (FEQ).
 It is important that the FEQ be completed and returned timely to SSA in the envelope provided so that benefits are not affected.
 For more information about the FEQ, see RS 02655.001 through RS 02655.010.

-As explained in RS 02650.020D.2 of this section, if a qualified beneficiary or qualified representative payee does not comply with the three-month FSP visit requirements, payments will stop.
+As explained in RS 02650.020D.2 of this section, if a qualified beneficiary or qualified representative payee does not comply with the six-month FSP or FBU visit requirements, payments will stop.
 The FSP or FBU will return any checks to the Treasury Department.
 If payments are by direct deposit, the FSP or FBU will notify SSA and DIO will stop the payments.
-Payments will not resume until the qualified beneficiary and any qualified representative payee visit the FSP and show continuing eligibility to payments.
+Payments will not resume until the qualified beneficiary and any qualified representative payee visit the FSP or FBU and show continuing eligibility to payments.